AriFordsham/GHCWiki/safe-roles.md

 This is worrying, but appears reasonably hard to exploit as it relies on using polymorphic types in the definition of `plugin`.
 If we replace `plugin` with the type `plugin :: Coercible (T Int) Int => T Int -> Int -> IO ()`, then the module fails to compile as the constructor-in-scope check is enforced.

+Perhaps someone smarter though can figure out how to gain access to the dictionary indirectly like this while still using concrete types.

 ## Roles & Safe Haskell